mainmatter/playbook/project-flow/consulting/README.md

 take a little extra time at the beginning of a project familiarizing themselves with the applications and the codebases, setting up their local development environment as well as potentially required accounts and data.
-Having this as a dedicated step instead of part of the consultants' first contributions to the codebase, allows for a smoother start afterwards.
+Having this as a dedicated step, instead of part of the consultants' first contributions to the codebase, allows for a smoother start afterwards.

 Also, as our consultants are getting themselves set up and have a more in depth